cssango/clean-code-php/README.md

 some global variable, or accidentally wiring all your money to a stranger.

 Now, you do need to have side effects in a program on occasion.
 Like the previous example, you might need to write to a file.
-What you want to do is to centralize where you are doing this.
+What you want to do is to centralise where you are doing this.
 Don't have several functions and classes that write to a particular file.
 Have one service that does it.
 One and only one.

-The main point is to avoid common pitfalls like sharing state between objects without any structure, using mutable data types that can be written to by anything, and not centralizing where your side effects occur.
+The main point is to avoid common pitfalls like sharing state between objects without any structure, using mutable data types that can be written to by anything, and not centralising where your side effects occur.
 If you can do this, you will be happier than the vast majority of other programmers.

 **Bad:**